vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_with_firmware.rst

       # CUST_ID is used to clone the proprietary source repositories downloaded by meta-qcom-extras.
       # It enables source compilation for the corresponding binaries present in meta-qcom-hwe.
       # This ID is constant for the firmware repository qualcomm-linux-spf-1-0_ap_standard_oem_nm-qirpsdk.git.
-      # CUST_ID must be initialized to <PARTY_ID> for "Licensed customers with additional access".
+      # CUST_ID must be initialized to <PARTY_ID> for "Licensed developers (contact Qualcomm for access)".
       # For example, for distros like "Qualcomm_Linux.SPF.1.0|AP|Standard|OEM|" and "Qualcomm_Linux.SPF.1.0|AMSS|Standard|OEM|",
-      # <PARTY_ID> is provided while signing up for distros mapping to "Licensed customers with additional access".
+      # <PARTY_ID> is provided while signing up for distros mapping to "Licensed developers (contact Qualcomm for access)".
       # To find <PARTY_ID>, sign in to your account at qualcomm.com.
       # Click the profile icon, select Account Settings, and then scroll to Company Information section.
       # Use the number specified for Export ID as <PARTY_ID>.